dilawar/iitb_moodle_check_assignment/README.md

 Use code-sniffer on downloaded zip file from MOODLE.

 - Download this

-    git clone -r https://github.com/dilawar/iitb_moodle_check_assignment Option `r` is rather important.
+    git clone -r https://github.com/dilawar/iitb_moodle_check_assignment

+  Option `-r` is rather important.
 DO NOT miss it.

 - Download assignments from MOODLE.
 It is a single zip file.
 Right?
 Let's call it assignment.zip.
 Save it somewhere, let's say `~/Downloads/assignment.zip`